Personal

 I grew up in the then-small town of Eden Prairie, Minnesota .
 I participated in the incredible program UMTYMP for kids to take math.
 Then my family moved to Fullerton, California, where I went to a fantastic public magnet high school.
 It was conveniently across the street from Cal State Fullerton, where I took math classes.
 I lived in Connecticut for three years to get my B.A. in math and philosophy from Yale, and spent a year abroad while I went to Paris, Vietnam, and Budapest and traipsed around Europe.
 I was supported by the wonderful Mellon Mays Undergraduate Fellowship .

 After Yale I went to Santa Barbara, where I got my M.A. in 2012 before moving to Chicago for grad school at UIC.
 In 2014 I had a baby, and we moved to Austin, TX in 2015 and bought a minivan.
-In 2017 I had another baby, defended my Ph.D., and moved to Charlotte, NC where spouse works at a local company.
-In 2020 I had my last baby at the beginning of a pandemic.
+In 2017 I had another baby, defended my Ph.D., and moved to Charlotte, NC, where spouse works at a local company.

 In 2018 I received the AAAS Mass Media Fellowship , which places math and science Ph.D.s and candidates into newsrooms across the country.
 I wrote 25 stories for the Raleigh News & Observer.
 I then got a job with North Carolina Health News , where I covered all things health care related in Charlotte.
-I now freelance for various science and math clients, and I am also available as an academic paper editor.
+In 2020 I had my last baby at the beginning of a pandemic and transitioned to full-time mom and part-time freelance writer/editor/speaker.
+I'm now a Girl Scout troop leader, a room parent, and a president of a preschool Family Community Association.
+(Not to mention personal chef, chauffeur, valet, maid, household manager.)
+I am also available as an academic paper editor and can provide references.

 My preferred pronouns are she/her/hers.
 I care about creating welcoming environments, mentorship, and helping people achieve their goals.
 I'm very available for advice, mentoring, thoughts; feel free to email me if you are a young (or not) person considering mathademia--I love talking to people about graduate school!
 See the speaking tab to book me as a speaker.